p2pderivatives/dlc/internal/wallet/README.md

 # wallet

 This package provides wallet features necessary for implementing DLCs.

+This package heavily relies on some of the packages of [`btcsuite/btcwallet`](🇲http://godoc.org/github.com/btcsuite/btcwallet/wallet) for its core functionality.

 ## Connecting to `bitcoind`